lunatech/aws-cfn-puppet/cloudformation/README.md

    JSON formatter should read from standard input and write to standard output.

+For example, to use the `json_pp` command to format your final output, run the Makefile like:

+    make JSONLINT=json_pp

 The final template will be produced as `aws-cfn-puppet.json` in this directory.